 Inside the home, brown recluse spiders might be spotted in practically any undisturbed area.
-They are most commonly found in boxes, among documents, and in seldom-used clothing and shoes, although they can possibly be spotted in corners, below tables and chairs, or in crevices for instance, those located along baseboards, doors, and window moldings.
-Storage areas like closets, bedrooms, attics, crawl spaces, and basements are preferred nesting places.|Outside, brown recluse spiders are usually discovered around rocks, stacks of inner tubes, power boxes, woodpiles, under bark, etc
+They are most frequently found in boxes, among documents, and in seldom-used clothes and shoes, although they can possibly be spotted in corners, below tables and chairs, or in crevices for instance, those located along baseboards, doors, and window moldings.
+Storage areas like closets, bedrooms, attics, crawl spaces, and basements are preferred nesting spaces.|Outside, brown recluse spiders are generally discovered around rocks, stacks of inner tubes, power boxes, woodpiles, under bark, etc

 BROWN RECLUSE SPIDER BITES